 14. Escalating A Growling Situation

 Growling is one of the few ways a dog can communicate that they feel threatened or scared.
-You should never punish a dog for growling.
-If your dog is growling at something or someone, immediately remove your dog from the situation and DO NOT
+You should never punish a dog for growling; they’re telling you something important!
+If your dog is growling at something or someone, immediately remove your dog from the situation and DO NOT punish them.

 Your pup just let you know that they feel threatened or scared, and that is something you should be grateful for.
 A dog that doesn’t growl is a dog that bites without warning.
 Additionally, don’t encourage your dog to growl during play.
 Growling should mean one thing, and one thing only: “I’m uncomfortable and I need to get out of here.”